Last Updated on July 1, 2021 by admin

 Many of us won’t have ever needed to create a risk assessment of any kind.
 So if you’re a new cottage owner or haven’t already got a fire risk assessment in place it can be difficult to know where to start.
-For this reason, VisitEngland has created a useful tool for you to create your own through their website.
+For this reason, VisitEngland has created a useful fire risk assessment template in collaboration with the National Fire Chiefs Council.

-To carry out your own fire risk assessment please click here: VisitBritain – Fire Risk Assessment Tool
+To carry out your own fire risk assessment please click here: VisitBritain – Fire Risk Assessment Template

 Remember that this is only a template and should only be used in order to complete some of the core areas of your own fire risk assessment.
 Every cottage will have its own unique set of requirements.
 Do give careful consideration to your own holiday home and any potential risks to your property and to your guests.

-Your cottage together with potential fire risks can change over time.
+Your holiday letting property together with potential fire risks can change over time.
 Therefore it’s important to emphasise that your fire risk assessment should be regularly reviewed.
 Ensure that any actions required within your assessment are carried out, where necessary by a qualified professional (for example Portable Appliance Testing), and that your document is updated accordingly.

 We know that fire can have a devastating impact on any holiday home business.
-This is especially so if your holiday cottage were to become uninhabitable at a busy time of the year.
+This is especially so if your holiday home were to become uninhabitable at a busy time of the year.

 Insurance is there to help you through tough times.
 If a fire were to make your cottage uninhabitable you would not only face the potential bill to fix the issue, but also be left facing a loss of rental income.

 For this reason, our own policy automatically covers cottage owners for up to two years’ loss of rental income.
-As standard, cover is included up to a sum of £75,000 (£37,500 per annum) for loss of rental income.
+As standard, cover is included up to a sum of £75,000 (£37,500 per annum) for loss of gross rental income.
 Giving you as an owner peace of mind should your property become unavailable as the result of fire.
 Does your holiday home have an annual gross rental income in excess of £37,500 per annum (£75,000 over two years)?
-We can provide additional cover on request.
+We provide additional cover for holiday cottage complexes and for larger properties on request.

-Further information inluding links to useful guidance and documents are available here – Fire Safety Law for Holiday Homeowners
+Further information including links to useful guidance and documents are available here – Fire Safety Law for Holiday Homeowners

 Boshers offer specialist holiday home insurance to owners across the UK.
 For information on how we can help and support your holiday home business call us on 01237 429444.